Veterans BenefitsApril 6, 2026 · 10 min read · By Dan Stevens

 The jump from 90% to 100% is $1,576.28/month — that's $18,915/year.
 Tax-free.

 This is why the math matters.
-If you're at 74.2% combined, you want to know — and you want to know what filing for another condition would do to that number.
+If your combined value is 74, you want to know — and you want to know what filing for another condition would do to that number.

 Mistake 1: Adding ratings together